 3.1 Terms and definitions

-For the purposes of this document, the terms and definitions given in ISO/IEC 2382–1, in TR 24772-1, and the following apply.
+For the purposes of this document, the terms and definitions given in ISO/IEC 2382–1, in ISO/IEC TR 24772-1, ISO/IEC 8652:2012 and the following apply.
 Other terms are defined where they appear in italic type.

 3.2 abnormal representation representation of an object that is incomplete or that does not represent any valid value of the object’s subtype